walshbr/introduction-to-text-analysis/data-cleaning/zotero.md

 ![zotero download from chrome](/assets/data-cleaning/zotero-download-from-chrome.jpg)

 By default, Zotero just assumes you are trying to grab the webpage itself.
 When you visit a page with a citation you can download, however, the Zotero icon will change accordingly as it recognizes the metadata embedded in the page.
+In the image above, the Zotero icon appears as a book because it knows that it is looking at a book's metadata.
 Zotero will suck down the metadata on the page and store them in your Standalone App so that you can use them later.
 Magic!

 ![zotero input from web](/assets/data-cleaning/zotero-input-from-web.jpg)